Erdk/introtoprofiling/README.md

 ...
 ```

-And using `callgrind_control -i on|off` you could turn on or off instrumentation during runtime.
-You could match it
+With `callgrind_control -i on|off` you could turn on or off instrumentation during runtime.
+You could combine it with `--instr-atstart=no|yes` option to `valgrind` when you start application, to start without instrumentation, then turn it on for a few minutes to gather profile and then turn it off again.

 ## Summary